cestella/cestella.github.io/_posts/2014-10-24-pyspark-openpayments-analysis.markdown

 few Hadoop projects.
 Being that I'm part of the Data Science team, I get to have a decidedly Data Science oriented view of the Hadoop world.
 Furthermore, I get to see them in both startups as well as big enterprises.
-Even better, being a resident of and working with organizations from a [fly-over state](http://en.wikipedia.org/wiki/Flyover_country), I have a decidedly non-Silicon Valley perspective.
+Even better, living in and working with organizations from a [fly-over state](http://en.wikipedia.org/wiki/Flyover_country), I have a decidedly non-Silicon Valley perspective.

 From this position, it's not hard to see why crossing the chasm between